RetireFlexi

 Other income — rental income, employment or consulting income, and one-off lump sums (inheritances, property proceeds, bonuses) at any age.

-If your account type is not listed explicitly, it can almost always be modelled as a general investment account — just set the growth rate and tax treatment that applies to it.
+If your account type is not listed, it can almost always be modelled as a general investment account - just set the growth rate and tax treatment that applies to it.

 Do I need international investments to use this?
 I only have accounts in one country.

 Not at all.
-The calculator works just as well — and just as accurately — for people with everything in a single country.
-Simply enter your accounts and pensions in your home currency, select your country for state pension and tax calculations, and leave the international fields blank.
-You will get the same year-by-year projections, Monte Carlo stress testing, and scenario comparisons that multi-country users get.
+The calculator works just as well for people with everything in one country.
+Enter your accounts and pensions in your home currency, select your country for state pension and tax, and leave the international fields blank.
+You get the same projections, Monte Carlo testing, and scenario comparisons as anyone else.

-The extra fields for additional countries and currencies are there when you need them.
+The extra fields for additional countries are there when you need them.
 They do not get in the way when you do not.

 What is the difference between Today's Money and Future Money?